ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    ![Add a repository](../images/embedworkflow_addnewrepository.png)

-2. Enter *Name*, *Description*, and a *GitHub URL*.

-3. Provide a Repository Name in the **Name** field.
+2. Enter the repository name in the **Name** field.

-4. Add a description for the repository in the **Description** field.
+3. Add a description for the repository in the **Description** field.

-5. Add a **GitHub URL** for the repository.
+4. Enter a Git repository URL for the repository in the **GitHub URL** field.
+The Git repository URL does not need to be a GitHub repository.

-6. Select the appropriate SCM (Source Control) credentials from the **SCM Credentials** dropdown menu.
-These are the credentials for how you access GitHub, and are used in different ways within embedded workflows.
+6. Select the appropriate SCM (Source Control Management) credentials from the **SCM Credentials** dropdown menu.
+These are the credentials for how you access your specified Git repository, and are used in different ways within embedded workflows.

 7. Provide a branch name in the **SCM Branch** field for the branch that you want to pull.